FHantke/brave-browser-wiki/UI-Color-Themes.md

 The default theme is light for Release and Beta channels, and dark for Dev and Development.

-WebUI pages can read, change and observe the theme value:
+WebUI pages can read, change and observe the theme value as of https://github.com/brave/brave-core/pull/774:

 `type ThemeType = 'Light' | 'Dark'`